ska-telescope/ska-data-lifecycle/docs/src/guides/dp_cluster.md

 storage_id = storage.json()[0]["storage_id"]  # if the storage exists, get the storage id
 ```

 If the desired storage is not listed, register an rclone supported storage endpoint where `storage_interface` is the rclone config type.
-For more information, refer to <https://rclone.org/docs/#configure>
+For more information, refer to the [rclone configuration docs](https://rclone.org/docs/#configure).
 ```python
 storage_params = {
     "storage_name": "Acacia",